Web under local loads – Nonlinear FEA

 There is more to it, but in a nutshell, this is how geometric nonlinearity works!
 Linear analysis won’t see this – you need a geometrically nonlinear analysis for this!

 This is far easier to understand so I will be brief here (if you want more read this!).
 All materials behave in a nonlinear way at some point.
-However, many of them have the place where their reaction to load is purely linear.
+However, many of them have a place where their reaction to load is purely linear.
 This can be easily shown on a chart:

 If you keep strains (and stresses) in the “green linear part” shown above you are happy.
 This is where material acts in a linear way.